lucasfurno/docs_en/agreements/marketplace/marketplace-agreement/index.md

 **“Authorized Reseller”** has the meaning assigned in Section 4.1.

-**“Azion Experts”** means the service operated by Azion located at [https://Azion.amazon.com/iq/](https://aws.amazon.com/iq/), as it may be updated by us from time to time.
+**“Azion Experts”** means the service operated by Azion, as it may be updated by us from time to time.

 **“Azion Marketplace”** means the marketplace operated by Azion located at https://marketplace.azion.com/, as it may be updated by us from time to time.